sshishe/jsdeodorant/README.md

 + `-psqlUser`                   : Postgres user
 + `-psqlPassword`               : Postgres password
 + `-version`                    : Project version

+To be able to run the tool without eclipse, you may run `mvn clean compile assembly:single` to build the appropriate JAR file in the target folder.

 ## License
 This project is licensed under the MIT License.